efeiza/blakegilliland.github.io/_posts/2020-05-29-fuzzyfinal.md

 | 2014/08 |           1330 |            18615 |

 We see consistent growth in both order and website session volume, a positive sign for growth of the business.

-## Objective 2: Showcase Efficiency Improvements
+## Objective 2: Showcase efficiency improvements

 **Show quarterly figures for session to order CVR, revenue per order, and revenue per session**